hellocoop/mockin/README.md

 ## Environment Parameters

-`HELLO_MOCK_ISSUER` - where the mock server is running include the port if not running on 80 for HTTP or 443 for HTTPS `HELLO_MOCK_CLIENT_ID` - if set, mock server will only accept this as the client_id value `HELLO_MOCK_REDIRECT_URI` - if set, the mock server will only redirect to this redirect_uri `HELLO_MOCK_OAUTH` - quickstart or
+`HELLO_MOCK_ISSUER` - the issuer URL the mock server is acting as.
+Defaults to http://localhost `HELLO_MOCK_PORT` - the port the server listens on.
+Defaults to 8080 `HELLO_MOCK_CLIENT_ID` - if provided, the mock server will only accept this as a valid client_id.
+If not set, any client_id value passed is valid
+`HELLO_MOCK_CLIENT_SECRET` - if provided, the mock server will only accept this as a valid client_secret.
+If not set, any value is valid.
+`HELLO_MOCK_REDIRECT_URI` - if provided, the mock server will accept this as a valid redirect_uri.
+If not set, any redirect_uri value passed is valid

+### Internal

+`HELLO_MOCK_OAUTH` - if set, the mock server will accept an OAuth flow to generate access tokens to the console server.
+Valid parameters are `console` and `quickstart`

 ## Endpoints